Canop/patine/README.md

-This is a minimalist color scheme for vim
+This is a minimalist color scheme for vim, only coloring what really matters for coding.

 ![screenshot](https://i.imgur.com/9shAyp8.png)